 As I biked through the paddy field, under an orange lined sky, I basked in the glory of the dying sun.
 Then I thought, how egotistical, how self indulgent, to believe that the sun is dying when it’s just moving around the globe.
 Still lighting another land or breaking the morning sky open or baking other people in it’s midday heart.Continue reading “Writing Prompt; I Believe The Sun Never Sets”

-I didn’t want a big party or a fancy present for my 50th Birthday, all I wanted was breakfast in bed, just me and my menopause.
+I didn’t want a big party or a fancy present for my 50th Birthday.
+I wanted breakfast in bed.
+Just me and my menopause.
 Maybe Netflix could join me and possibly a bar of Cadbury’s chocolate – if we could find one in Vietnam.
 Or maybe Ferrero Rocher- those posh ones with the sparkly gold wrappers.
 I’m pretty sure I saw a box of those in the mini mart one time.Continue reading “I Wanted Breakfast In Bed With My Menopause For My 50th!”

 The Second Lockdown in Vietnam